Bryconops sapezal: Sexual dimorphism

 A feature seen in most members of Bryconops is the presence of hooks or spines on select pelvic- and anal-fin rays of mature males.
 B. sapezal is no exception to this, bearing larger hooks on the pelvic fin than on the anal fin.
 There is also a slight difference in fin shape, with females bearing a more falcate (hooked) anal fin and males with a more rounded one.

 Taxonomy

 Bryconops sapezal has retained its original name since its description in 2018.
 There are two subgenera in Bryconops, Bryconops and Creatochanes, and B. sapezal is considered a part of the latter.
 Members of Creatochanes are characterized by having 1–3 teeth on either side of the maxillary, having ossified and well-denticulated gill rakers, and having a relatively long maxilla.

 Etymology

-The specific name "sapezal" comes from the Sapezal municipality of Mato Grosso, Brazil, which is the type locality of B. sapezal.
-The word "sapezal" itself means "covered with sapê", and sapê is a word for "thatch" in Brazilian Portuguese.
+The specific name "sapezal" comes from the Sapezal municipality of Mato Grosso, Brazil, which is the type locality of B. sapezal, this name means "cover in sapé, a species of grass, Imperata brasiliensis, in the family Poaceae.